King's Hall, Belfast: History

 In June 2012, the RUAS voted to purchase and develop a new venue, Balmoral Park, a 65 acre events park located in Lisburn, around 10 miles (16 km) from the current King's Hall site.
 Also at this time, the RUAS unveiled plans to build Northern Ireland's largest exhibition and events venue at Balmoral Park to replace the main King's Hall building.
 This venue was constructed in 2015 and named the Eikon Exhibition Centre.
 As a result, the King's Hall building closed its doors on 30 June 2012.

-2020–2021: The King's Hall is currently being re-developed.
-The original Kings Hall Building is in the process of being restored and the whole complex is being re-developed into a Health & Wellbeing Park.
-The development can be followed at www.kings-hall.com.